-The provisions for convening meetings of Noteholders to consider matters relating to the Notes, the powers of such meetings, including in respect of the modification of any provision of these Conditions, and the organisation of such meetings are set out in Schedule 1 to these Conditions (which schedule forms an integral part of these Conditions), provided that, where any provision of these Conditions relating to meetings of Noteholders or any provision of Schedule 1 would conflict with any mandatory provisions of law applicable to the Issuer (including the provisions of the Belgian Companies Code as long as they cannot be derogated from), such mandatory provisions shall prevail over the provisions of this Condition and such Schedule (without otherwise affecting the validity thereof).
+The provisions for convening meetings of Noteholders to consider matters relating to the Notes, the powers of such meetings, including in respect of the modification of any provision of these Conditions, and the organisation of such meetings are set out in Schedule 1 to these Conditions (which schedule forms an integral part of these Conditions).

-Subject as aforesaid, any such modification may be made if sanctioned by an Extraordinary Resolution.
+Any such modification may be made if sanctioned by an Extraordinary Resolution.
 Such a meeting may be convened by the Issuer and shall be convened by the Issuer upon the request in writing of Noteholders holding not less than one-fifth of the aggregate principal amount of the outstanding Notes.
 The quorum at any meeting convened to vote on an Extraordinary Resolution will be one or more persons holding or representing one more than half of the aggregate principal amount of the outstanding Notes or, at any adjourned meeting, one or more persons being or representing Noteholders whatever the aggregate principal amount of the Notes held or represented; provided, however, that Reserved Matters may only be sanctioned by an Extraordinary Resolution passed at a meeting of Noteholders at which one or more persons holding or representing not less than three-quarters or, at any adjourned meeting, one quarter of the aggregate principal amount of the outstanding Notes form a quorum.
 Any Extraordinary Resolution duly passed at any such meeting shall be binding on all the Noteholders, whether or not they are present at the meeting and whether or not they vote in favour thereof.